laro/Cilia/README.md

             - `cin.read(minimum..maximum) -> Byte[]`
         - `cin.readUpTo(Int n) -> Byte[]` reads everything that is currently available, up to the given number of bytes (possibly returns an empty array).
         - `cin.readAll() -> Byte[]` reads everything until the end of the stream.
-        - `cin.discard(Int n)` discards n bytes from the input stream.
+        - `cin.ignore(Int n)` ignores/discards n bytes from the input stream.
-        - `cin.discardAll()` discards everything that is currently in the input stream.
+        - `cin.ignoreAll()` ignores/discards everything that is currently in the input stream.
 - Matrix & Vector
     - Geometry
         - Static/fixed size